A/B testing statistics can often seem overwhelming, but they are essential for making informed decisions.

 Over to You!

 When running A/B tests, remember that they are, in essence, statistical hypothesis testing.
-So, it would be best if you stuck to statistics principles to get valid results.
+So, it would be best if you stuck to statistical principles to get valid results.

-Also, keep in mind that running an A/B test provides you with insights about how altering your website design or messaging influences the conversion rate.
-The post-test analysis will give you the directions to implementing the changes to your website.
+Also, keep in mind that running an A/B test provides insights into how changes to your website design or messaging affect the conversion rate.
+The post-test analysis will give you the directions for implementing the changes to your website.